-What is Kryptik?
+What kind of malware is Kryptik?

 |Avira (JS/Quidvetis.A), BitDefender (Trojan.Script.503932), ESET-NOD32 (JS/Kryptik.AOW), Kaspersky (Trojan-Downloader.JS.Iframe.dfe), Full List (VirusTotal)

-|Trojans are designed to stealthily infiltrate victim's computer and remain silent thus no particular symptoms are clearly visible on an infected machine.
+|Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.

-|Infected email attachments, malicious online advertisements, social engineering, software cracks, unofficial software activation and updating tools.
+|Infected email attachments, malicious online advertisements, social engineering, software 'cracks', unofficial software activation and updating tools.

 |Stolen banking and other information, passwords, identity theft, victim's computer added to a botnet.

-Some are powerful tools, others not, however, in most cases cyber criminals use malicious programs of this type to steal sensitive information, infect computers with other high-risk malware (like ransomware) and so on.
-There is always a possibility that a trojans like Kryptik might cause serious and irreversible damage.
+Some are powerful tools, others not, however, in most cases, cyber criminals use them to steal sensitive information, infect computers with other high-risk malware (such as ransomware), and so on.
+There is always a possibility that a trojans such as Kryptik might cause serious and irreversible damage.